+criminal activities, systemic violation of requirements relating to anti-money laundering or countering the financing of terrorism (AML/CFT), or other serious and/or persistent legal or regulatory infractions which justify the closure and dissolution of the bank in the public interest.
+Practically all jurisdictions rely on financial grounds of one sort or another (such as insolvency, lack of capital adequacy or sufficient liquidity, non-viability, credit weakness), while many jurisdictions complement the financial grounds with non-financial ones.
+Also, in several jurisdictions, the revocation of the banking licence on financial and non-financial grounds is itself a trigger for opening a bank liquidation proceeding (see Section C).

-- 192. While the identification of both financial and non-financial grounds at a conceptual level aids the mapping of the possible grounds to be included in the statutory framework, the two categories should not be seen in isolation from each other; an integrated approach is preferable.
-This is based on the consideration that financial and non-financial problems in a bank are often interconnected.
-Non-financial weaknesses may easily translate into a loss of confidence by markets and clients, and this, in turn, can cause financial distress, eventually leading to the bank's non-viability. - 193.
-The general classification of grounds for opening bank liquidation proceedings overlaps with the distinction between grounds specifically linked to the violation of the banking regulatory regime ("regulatory grounds") and other possible grounds.
-To the extent that the regulatory grounds involve non-compliance with quantitative prudential requirements (e.g., the maintenance of the bank's capital ratio above a specified threshold), they constitute financial grounds.
+199. While a distinction between financial and non-financial grounds can help to conceptualise and map possible grounds, an integrated approach should be taken to identifying the grounds to be included in the statutory framework.
+This is because financial and non-financial problems in a bank are often interconnected.
+Non-financial weaknesses may easily translate into a loss of confidence by markets and clients, and this, in turn, can cause financial distress, eventually leading to the bank's non-viability.

+200. The general classification of grounds for opening bank liquidation proceedings overlaps with the distinction between those specifically linked to breaches of banking regulation ("regulatory grounds") and other possible grounds.
+To the extent that regulatory grounds involve non-compliance with quantitative prudential requirements (e.g., the maintenance of the bank's capital ratio above a specified threshold), they constitute financial grounds.
 However, regulatory grounds may also be of a non-financial nature.
-Thus, qualitative regulatory infractions (e.g., serious and systematic breaches of regulatory standards justifying the revocation of the banking licence, organisational or governance failures, or violations of AML/CFT requirements) also serve as non-financial grounds for liquidation proceedings in many jurisdictions. - 2.
-Difference between the financial grounds for bank liquidation and the traditional financial grounds in general business insolvency law - 194.
-Business insolvency proceedings are generally triggered if: (i) a company is unable to pay its debts as they fall due (illiquidity or cessation of payments); and/or (ii) a company's liabilities exceed its assets (balance-sheet insolvency).
-Due to the special nature of banks, these grounds may be ill-suited to dealing with bank failures.
-Therefore, the grounds for opening bank liquidation proceedings should not be limited to or overly reliant on traditional insolvency grounds, but include additional grounds. - In particular, the criterion of illiquidity as conceptualised and applied in the general business insolvency framework may not be appropriate, given banks' function in maturity transformation and their high reliance on on-demand deposits.
-The latter implies that, in the case of banks, it is not possible to focus on the maturity of the liabilities as such (that is, on the theoretical ability of the bank to repay all liabilities currently due, including all demand deposits, simultaneously and immediately, as distinct from their practical ability to retain the confidence of depositors and access to market funding).
-Furthermore, banks may have access to refinancing in interbank money markets, while, provided that the necessary conditions are met, the central bank may also provide liquidity assistance on a discretionary basis (lending of last resort to solvent banks); in contrast, other companies typically lack comparable sources of liquidity.
-Conversely, when a bank's failure is likely, it is not reasonable to defer official intervention until cessation of payments has actually occurred.
-It is, instead, necessary to base decisions on an assessment of the actual and projected development of outflows (or claims for repayment) and the availability of realistic sources of refinancing in the near future.
-Thus, in some cases, a bank's illiquidity can be a transitory problem, which can be addressed in ways that would not justify its forcible exit from the market.
-101 On the other hand, banks' liquidity problems can escalate at much higher speed and affect a much larger part of the liability side of the balance sheet in comparison to the liquidity problems of ordinary companies (e.g., due to a run by short-term liability holders, including depositors).
+Qualitative regulatory infractions (e.g., serious and systematic breaches of regulatory standards justifying the revocation of the banking licence, organisational or governance failures, or violations of AML/CFT requirements) also serve as non-financial grounds for liquidation proceedings in many jurisdictions.

+2. Difference between the financial grounds for bank liquidation and the traditional financial grounds in general business insolvency law

+201. Under business insolvency law, liquidation proceedings are generally opened if: (i) a company is unable to pay its debts as they fall due (illiquidity or cessation of payments); and/or (ii) a company's liabilities exceed its assets (balance-sheet insolvency).111 Due to the special nature of banks, these grounds may be ill-suited to dealing with bank failures.
+Therefore, the grounds for opening bank liquidation proceedings should not be limited to or overly reliant on traditional insolvency grounds, but include additional ones.

+202. In particular, illiquidity - as conceptualised and applied in the general business insolvency framework - may not be an appropriate ground, given banks' function in maturity transformation and their high reliance on on-demand deposits.
+The latter implies that, in the case of banks, it is not possible to focus on the maturity of the liabilities as such: that is, on the theoretical ability of the bank to repay all liabilities currently due, including all demand deposits, simultaneously and immediately, as distinct from their practical ability to retain the confidence of depositors and access to market funding.
+Furthermore, banks may have access to refinancing in interbank money markets and, provided that the necessary conditions are met, the central bank may also provide liquidity assistance on a discretionary basis (including as emergency liquidity assistance to solvent banks).
+Moreover, banks may have access to a central bank's regular monetary policy refinancing operations where available and provided that they comply with eligibility requirements and other safeguards as per central bank policy.
+In contrast, other companies typically lack comparable sources of liquidity.
+Conversely, when a bank's failure is likely, it is not reasonable to defer official intervention until